breandan/kotlingrad/README.md

 ## References

-The following are some excellent projects and publications that have inspired this work.
+To the author's knowledge, Kotlin𝛁 is the first AD implementation in native Kotlin.
+While the particular synthesis and integration of these ideas is unique, it has been influenced by a huge amount of prior work in AD literature.
+Below is a list of projects and publications that helped inspire this work.

 ### Computer Algebra